GregJordanSr/Sprint-Challenge-Form-Management/ANSWERS.md

 - [ ] Why are forms used so often in web applications and software?

+    Forms are used to collect user data and we are constantly using that data to target our users directly.

 - [ ] What advantages are there by using a forms library like Formik?

 - [ ] What is stateful logic?